-The TS410 Course fee is $750 per student and covers the cost of professional instruction and training materials.
+The TS410 Course fee is $150 for students and $750.00 for non students and covers the cost of professional instruction and training materials.
 You may reserve your seat for an upcoming session by registering and paying a deposit online.
 The deposit is non-refundable.

 The Certification Exam fee is $290 per student and must be purchased during the first week of class directly from SAP America.
 Your instructor will help you with this and give you a unique test code during the first days of class.